Noaaan/MythicMetals/PATCHNOTES.md

 - Runite - Barrages your enemies in ice, freezing them in place.
 - Star Platinum - Lets you swing the staff really fast.
 - Beacon - Grants players in a large radius (18 blocks) a random beacon effect for 30 seconds.

-Added a new sword: The Midas Gold Sword!
-This weapon makes Midas Gold some more milage.
+### Added the Midas Gold Sword!
+This weapon makes Midas Gold some more milage, by giving you a nice sword that you can upgrade... as long as you have enough gold.

+### Balancing changes
+Tweaked Aquarium so that both the chestplate and leggings give Respiration.

+### Other changes
+Fixed an issue with disabling funny mode.

 # 0.15.1
 Fixed serverside Carmot Shield crash, and updated the Metallurgium Pickaxe texture.